 Owlshead Mountain Trail is a 3.2 mile moderately trafficked out and back trail located near Peacham, Vermont that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Hiked this a couple weeks ago with my mother.
 Foliage was at peak and absolutely beautiful!
 The view was literally breathtaking.

 Parked at the north parking area and hiked the multi-use trails through the forest to link up with the Owl's Head trail south of New Discovery campground.
 This made an otherwise very short hike into an enjoyable walk through the woods ending in a very gentle climb to Owl's Head.
 The summit is nicely developed with a picturesque stone stair.
 Encountered several remarkably large toads in the forest as well as a snowshoe hair near the top of the mountain.
 Some yellow and white birches noticeably older than the surrounding trees punctuate the otherwise uninterrupted walk through the forest.

 We took the new discovery trail which is 1.5 miles.
 We went in March, still ice on the rocks, had to go off trail to make it to the top.